Guide

 2. Cooperation with state medical authorities

-3. Combatting inflation
+3. Combating inflation

 Education and State Cooperation